• On Campus

 VU23781 Work with fractions, decimals and percentages in familiar and predictable situations

-VU23851 Design and review a project
+VU23794 Plan and undertake a project

 VU24035 Develop and apply an individual vocational plan with support